KasperKnop/WEB1/docs/03-layout.md

 <img style="display: block; margin: auto; border-radius: 0.5rem;" src="https://github.com/KasperKnop/WEB1/blob/main/resources/pasta-solution-grid.png?raw=true">

-You might have to add a grid container, that can hold both the image and the list of tags.
+You might have to add a grid container, that can hold both the image and the list of tags, and use the `z-index` property to determine which element is rendered on top.

 ??? note "Example Solution"
     ```html